moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 </center>

-## How to discover Data Products of Interest
+## How to discover the Data Products of interest ?

 The Data Product discovery process is simplified with the following strategies.